-(18) Retained earnings and dividend policy
+(20) Retained earnings and dividend policy

-A.Under the dividends policy as outlined in the Company's Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, setting aside as a legal reserve 10% of the remaining profit, but when the legal reserve has reached the Company's paid-in capital, it must no longer be listed, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
+- A. Under the dividends policy as outlined in the Company's Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, and setting aside as a legal reserve 10% of the remaining profit, but when the legal reserve has reached the Company's paid-in capital, it must no longer be listed, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.

-Considering the balanced and stable dividend policy, the Company will appropriately adopt stock dividends or cash dividends according to the investment capital demand and the dilution of earnings per share.
+Considering the balanced and stable dividend policy, the Company will appropriately adopt a stock dividend or cash dividend according to the investment capital demand and the dilution of earnings per share.
 The cash dividends shall not be less than 10% of the total shareholders' dividends.
-When the cash dividend per share is less than NT\$ 0.1, or when the proportion of liabilities in the Company's financial statements is more than 50%, or when there is a major capital expenditure plan, the board of directors may reduce the percentage of cash dividend or issue stock dividend instead.
+When the cash dividend per share is less than NT\$ 0.1, when the proportion of liabilities in the Company's financial statements is more than 50%, or when there is a major capital expenditure plan, the board of directors may reduce the percentage of cash dividend or issue stock dividend instead.

-B. Legal reserve may be used to offset a deficit and be transferred to capital or distributed in cash.
-However, the legal reserve can be transferred to capital or distributed in cash only when the legal reserve has exceeded 25% of the Company's paid-in capital.

-C. (A) While earning distribution, the earnings can be distributed after appropriation of the equivalent amount of the debit balance of the other equities of the balance sheet.

-(B) Under Rule No.1010012865 issued by the FSC on 6th April 2012 for the first-time adoption of IFRS for the special reserve.
-If the company subsequently uses, disposes, or reclassifies the relevant assets, the proportion originally set aside as a special reserve may be reversed into distributable retained earnings.

-D. The Company approved the allocation of losses for the fiscal year 2022 and 2021 at the shareholders' meetings held on June 21, 2023, and June 24, 2022, respectively, in accordance with the proposed resolutions approved by the Board of Directors.

-E. Regarding the allocation of the 2023 loss compensation plan, the resolution is still pending and awaiting the decision at the shareholders' general meeting to be held in June 2024.

-F. Information on the earnings appropriation proposed by the Board of Directors and approved by the Company's shareholders is available on the Market Observation Post System website of the Taiwan Stock Exchange.
+- B. Legal reserve may be used to offset a deficit and be transferred to capital or distributed in cash.
+However, the legal reserve can be transferred to capital or distributed in cash only when the legal reserve has exceeded 25% of the Company's paid-in capital. - C. (A) While earning distribution, the earnings can be distributed after appropriation of the equivalent amount of the debit balance of the other equities of the balance sheet - (B) Under Rule No.1010012865 issued by the FSC on 6th April 2012 for the first-time adoption of IFRS, the special reserve can be reversed while the usage, disposal, and reclassification of related assets. - D. The Company approved the allocation of losses for the fiscal year 2022 and 2021 at the shareholders' meetings held on June 21, 2023, and June 24, 2022, respectively, in accordance with the proposed resolutions approved by the Board of Directors. - E. Regarding the allocation of the 2023 loss compensation plan, the resolution is still pending and awaiting the decision at the shareholders' general meeting to be held in June 2024. - F. Information on the earnings appropriation proposed by the Board of Directors and approved by the Company's shareholders is available on the Market Observation Post System website of the Taiwan Stock Exchange.

-(19) Other equity
+(21) Other equity